 On September 2, 2016, we terminated AFW for cause and filed a lawsuit in the 151st Judicial Civil District Court of Harris County, Texas against AFW and its parent company, Amec Foster Wheeler plc, asserting claims for breach of contract, breach of warranty, fraudulent inducement, string-along fraud, gross negligence, professional negligence, negligent misrepresentation and attorneys' fees.
-Trial for the case began on April 19, 2022.
+Trial for the case began on April 19, 2022, and closing arguments were completed on July 22, 2022.
 We intend to diligently prosecute these claims and seek all direct, consequential, and exemplary damages to which we may be entitled.